zjunlp/NLPCC2024_RegulatingLLM/README.md

 - SFT: fine-tune the entire model
 - DPO: adopt direct preference optimization
 - DINM: detoxify via model editing using only one instance
-- MergeDD: merge the weights obtained by DPO and DINM

 **We will soon release codes for the above methods and offer some promising strategies and suggestions for this track**.
 If necessary, You can access these resources from [this link](https://github.com/zjunlp/EasyEdit/blob/main/examples/SafeEdit.md).